AndreiChertkov/teneva/workflow.md

     conda activate teneva
     ```

-4. Install special dependencies (for developers):
+4. Install special dependencies (for developers only):
     ```bash
     pip install sphinx twine jupyterlab matplotlib
     ```

-5. Install teneva:
+5. Switch to the `dev` branch and pull:
     ```bash
+    git checkout dev && git pull
+    ```

+6. Install `teneva` from the source:
+    ```bash
     python setup.py install
     ```

-6. Reinstall teneva (after updates of the code):
+7. Reinstall `teneva` from the source (after updates of the code):
     ```bash
     clear && pip uninstall teneva -y && python setup.py install
     ```

-7. Rebuild the docs (after updates of the code):
+8. Rebuild the docs (after updates of the code):
     ```bash
     python doc/build.py
     ```

-8. Run all the tests:
+9. Run all the tests:
     ```bash
     python test/test.py
     ```

-9. Delete virtual environment at the end of the work (optional):
+10. Optionally delete the virtual environment at the end of the work:
     ```bash
     conda activate && conda remove --name teneva --all -y
     ```